Garmin

 Garmin Ltd. is an American multinational technology company based in Olathe, Kansas.
 The company designs, develops, manufactures, markets, and distributes GPS-enabled products and other navigation, communication, sensor-based, and information products to the automotive, aviation, marine, outdoors, and sport markets.

 Garmin was founded in 1989 by Gary Burrell and Min Kao in Lenexa, Kansas.
 In 1996, the company established corporate headquarters in Olathe, Kansas.
 Since 2010, the company has been legally incorporated in Schaffhausen, Switzerland, with principal subsidiaries located in the United States, Taiwan, and the United Kingdom.

-As of 2024, the company has nearly 22,000 employees in 34 countries and generated US$6.3 billion in revenue.
+As of 2025, the company has nearly 23,000 employees in 34 countries and generated US$7.25 billion in revenue.
 Garmin was initially associated with personal in-car navigation devices, but now offers several product lines across different markets, with an emphasis on smartwatch technology.
 In 2022, Garmin smartwatches represented the largest market share of the premium smartwatch market (watches greater than $500), leading to it having the fifth largest share of overall smartwatches sold and the third by revenue.

 As of February 2023, Garmin has shipped more than 282 million products worldwide.

 History

 Founding and initial growth: 1989 to 1999

 In 1983, Gary Burrell recruited Min H. Kao from the defense contractor Magnavox while working for the former King Radio.
 They founded Garmin in 1989 in Lenexa, Kansas, as "ProNav".
-ProNav's first product was a GPS unit for boaters called GPS 100.
+ProNav's first product was a Global Positioning System (GPS) unit for boaters called GPS 100.
 It debuted at the 1990 International Marine Technology Exposition, where it garnered 5,000 orders.
 A short time later, in 1991, the company opened a manufacturing facility in Taiwan.

-The company was later renamed "Garmin", a portmanteau of its two founders, Gary Burrell and Min H. Kao.
-In 1991, the U.S. Army became their first customer.
+The company was later renamed "Garmin", a portmanteau of the first names of its two founders, Gary Burrell and Min H. Kao.
+In 1991, the U.S. Army became its first customer.

 In 1994, Garmin released GPS 155, the first IFR-certified aviation navigation system.
 By 1995, Garmin's sales had reached $102 million, and it had achieved a profit of $23 million.
 In 1996, the company headquarters moved to Olathe, Kansas.
 A year later, Garmin sold its one millionth unit.

 In 1998, Garmin released the GNS 430 and StreetPilot.
 GNS 430 was an integrated avionics system that served as both GPS navigation receiver and communications transceiver.
 StreetPilot was Garmin’s first portable navigation system for cars.